salvipeter/core-forth/README.md

 The body of system words (i.e., one of `! + 0< : ; @ CELLS EMIT EXIT KEY NAND UM* UM/MOD`)
 is a single negative number (-1 for `!`, -2 for `+` etc. to -13 for `UM/MOD`).
 Literals are loaded by a special code (-14), but this is reimplemented later in `LIT@`.

+Instead of using a full-fledged readline library, input-ending newlines are avoided using VT100 control sequences (so it looks better on a terminal that understands that).

 ## Testing